 Some weeks are crazy and I’ll clock far more hours at my desk (or coffee shop table) than I ever did in London.
 But other weeks I might only have a day or two of work.
 Whenever that happens, I jump at the chance to get out and do something adventurous.

 As a house sitter, I often try to schedule in extra work when I have a sit coming up.
-(Check out our full guide on how to land your first housesitting job).

 How to become a content writer (with no experience)